akazad13/tutorials/Microsoft .Net Core.md

 # Microsoft .Net Core 3.1 Web API

-This is the details procedure of preparing project and necessary extension for Microsoft .Net Core 3.1 Web API
+This is the details procedure for preparing a project and necessary extension for Microsoft .Net Core 3.1 Web API

 ## Developing Environment Setup